Two cancer patients' selfless act brings joy to Children's Hospital - KESQ

 Click here for updates on this story

-ST. LOUIS, MO (KMOV ) — An act of heartwarming selflessness allowed a donation at St. Louis Children’s Hospital to go a long way.
+ST. LOUIS (KMOV) — An act of heartwarming selflessness allowed a donation at St. Louis Children’s Hospital to go a long way.

 Elsa, 10, has battled leukemia on and off for more than five years and is no stranger to Children’s Hospital.
 This year, when Northwestern Mutual chose her to receive a $1,000 Christmas donation, she could have bought any toy she wanted, but instead she gave it a fellow patient, and friend on the oncology floor.